 Cost of the Journey

-Cost of the Extension: Cost of the Machu Picchu post-tour extension is $2990 DBL / $3360 SGL per person and includes accommodations all accommodations, most meals (see itinerary), transportation, professionally guiding, national park fees, and miscellaneous program expenses.
-Internal flights are not included and will be added to your invoice.
+Cost of the Extension: Cost of the Machu Picchu post-tour extension is $2990 DBL / $3360 SGL per person, based on occupancy, and includes accommodations, most meals (see itinerary), transportation, professionally guiding, national park fees, and miscellaneous program expenses.
+Internal flights, estimated at $400 per person, are not included and will be added to your invoice.

-Please note: Cruise payments are subject to the terms and conditions of the operating company, Neblina Forest, we contract with and may be fully non-refundable.
+Terms & Conditions: Cruise payments are subject to the terms and conditions of the cruise operator, Andean Travel Company.
 These terms and conditions are primary over those of Naturalist Journeys.

 Travel Details